vrugtehagel/yozo.ooo/src/docs/components/template/for-of/index.md

 ### Combining with #if

 Sometimes, we might conditionally render a list of items, or have certain conditions on each item of a list.
-Unfortunately, attribute order is not guaranteed, and so writing `attr`#for="…"`` and `attr`#if="…"`` on the same element is ambiguous.
+Unfortunately, attribute order is not guaranteed, and so writing `yzattr`#for="…"`` and `yzattr`#if="…"`` on the same element is ambiguous.
 Instead, split the attributes over two elements; one may be a `yz`<template>`` element, which, when used with a logical (`attr`#``-prefixed) attribute, renders its children.
 For example, to render list items conditionally:

 ```yz
 <title>healthy-drinks</title>